StefaniaGutu/3DMP/Butterfly Automata Toy/README.md

 - add joints, joint limits, motion study
 - at the end, add appearance and render the mechanism

 I split the box into two components, so that I don't need additional material when printing it.
 I tried to do the same for connection rods (to split each connection rod into 2 components), but the movement was affected so I combined each rod into a single component.
 I split the butterfly into three components: body, right wing, left wing.
 I combine the body with the middle connection rod.
 The wings are supported by circles that surround the body of the butterfly.
-For the axe, I added a contact piece.
+For the axe, I added a contact piece and a lid.

 ### File types
 I uploaded the following file types: